Imports your Blender meshes

 Everything runs in the browser with WebGPU, so there's nothing to install alongside Blender and it works the same on any OS.
 Author for free and upgrade only when you need watermark-free high-resolution export and a cloud project library.

 Export it from Blender as glTF/GLB (recommended), FBX, or OBJ, then import that file into Mixos to paint and bake on it.
+With the desktop app's Live Link you can also press Send to Mixos in Blender's sidebar and skip the file dance.

 Mixos exports standard PBR maps.
 In Blender, plug base color into the Principled BSDF Base Color, route the normal map through a Normal Map node, and connect roughness, metallic, and height to their inputs.